Buy Now

 You need to count how many cells contain any kind of text, regardless of the type.
 This is particularly useful when handling survey responses, product lists, or any dataset where text entries matter more than numbers.

 Excel provides a simple way to count text cells using the COUNTIF function.
-The formula for this is:
+The excel formula to count cells with text is:

 =COUNTIF(range, "*")